Skip to main content

 • High-Intensity Interval Training (HIIT) HIIT involves short bursts of intense exercise followed by brief recovery periods.
 This type of training can also lead to a temporary spike in testosterone and growth hormone levels.
 It is an efficient way to improve cardiovascular health and metabolic function, which are crucial for overall well-being during hormone therapy.

 It is also important to avoid overtraining.
-Excessive exercise without adequate recovery can lead to elevated cortisol levels, which can suppress testosterone production and create a state of that is counterproductive to your goals.
+Excessive exercise without adequate recovery can lead to elevated cortisol levels, which can suppress testosterone production and create a state of chronic stress that is counterproductive to your goals.

 Exercise Synergy with Hormone Protocols